-Confidence has returned.
-We are in the full surge of a sound recovery to steady prosperity.
+Confidence has returned and we are in the full surge of sound recovery through steady prosperity.
 Two years ago, America was mired in withdrawal from Southeast Asia.
-A decade of Congresses had shortchanged our global defenses and threatened our strategic posture.
+A decade of Congresses had short-changed our global defenses and threatened our strategic posture.
 Mounting tension between Israel and the Arab nations made another war seem inevitable.
 The whole world watched and wondered where America was going.
-Did we in our domestic turmoil have the will, the stamina, the unity to stand up for freedom?
+Did we, in our domestic turmoil, have the will, the stamina and the unity to stand up for freedom?

-Look at the record since August two years ago.

-Today America is at peace and seeks peace for all nations.
+Look at the record since August, two years ago.
+Today, America is at peace and seeks peace for all nations.
 Not a single American is at war anywhere on the face of this earth tonight.

 Our ties with Western Europe and Japan, economic as well as military, were never stronger.
-Our relations with Eastern Europe, the Soviet Union and mainland China are firm, vigilant and forward-looking.
+Our relations with Eastern Europe, the Soviet Union and Mainland China are firm, vigilant and forward-looking.
 Policies I have initiated offer sound progress for the peoples of the Pacific, Africa and Latin America.

-Israel and Egypt, both trusting the United States, have taken an historic first step that promises an eventual just settlement for the whole Middle East.
+Israel and Egypt, both trusting the United States, have taken an historic step that promises an eventual just settlement for the whole Middle East.

 The world now respects America's policy of peace through strength.
 The United States is again the confident leader of the free world.

-Nobody questions our dedication to peace, but nobody doubts our willingness to use our strength when our vital interests are at stake.
+Nobody questions our dedication to peace but nobody doubts our willingness to use our strength when our vital interests are at stake, and we will.